daisy flower meaning

 What Does the Daisy Flower Symbolize?

-Daisies are most often used to symbolize purity and innocence.
-This symbolism stems from a Celtic legend in which God would sprinkle daisies over the earth to cheer up parents who had lost a child.
+These popular flowers are most often used to symbolize purity and innocence.
+Daisy symbolism stems from a Celtic legend in which God would sprinkle daisies over the earth to cheer up parents who had lost a child.

 Because daisies close at night and then reopen during the day, they can also be used to symbolize a good night’s sleep.
 If you’ve ever heard the phrase, “fresh as a daisy,” this symbolism probably makes a lot of sense!